gitbls/sdm/README.md

 sdm is for RasPiOS, and runs on RasPiOS Stretch and Buster.
 It can also run on other Linux systems.
 See the 'Compatibility' section below. sdm requires a USB SD Card reader to write a new SD Card, or a USB adapter to write a new SSD.
 You cannot use sdm to rewrite the running system's SD Card or system disk.

+If you find sdm useful, please consider starring it to help me understand how many people are using it.
+Thanks!

 ## Usage overview

 ### sdm Quick Start